stanilpaul/terraform_azure_labs/README.md

-# terraform_azure_labs
+# Practice Azure with Terraform
-Here lets practice azure lab with terraform from administrator level
+Here lets practice azure lab with terraform from Administrator Level to Engineer Level